annefou/metos_python/_episodes/02-formats.md

 sampling locations, the location of individual trees or the location of plots.
 - **Lines**: Lines are composed of **many (at least 2) vertices that are connected**.
 For instance, a road or a stream may be represented by a line.
 This line is composed of a series of segments, each “bend” in the road or stream represents a vertex that has defined x, y location.
 - **Polygons**: A polygon consists of **3 or more vertices that are connected and “closed”**.
-Occasionally, a polygon can have a hole in the middle of it (like a doughnut), this is something to be aware of but not an issue we will deal with in this tutorial series.
+Occasionally, a polygon can have a hole (or more than one) in the middle of it (like a doughnut), this is something to be aware of but not an issue we will deal with in this tutorial series.
 Objects often represented by polygons include: outlines of plot boundaries, lakes, oceans and states or country boundaries.